Skip to content

 Turquoise : Vertus, Propriétés et Signification de la Pierre

-Stone Guide
+Gemstone Guide

 History & Origins

-The Pre-Columbian Americas
+Pre-Columbian Americas

-In the American Southwest, Anasazi and Hohokam cultures mined and traded turquoise, using the stone in ceremonies to attract rain and promote land fertility.
+In the American Southwest, the Anasazi and Hohokam cultures mined and traded turquoise, using the stone in ceremonies to attract rain and promote land fertility.

-Cultural and Commercial Influence
+Cultural and commercial influence

 Turquoise has maintained its place of honor in many cultures, symbolizing wisdom, tranquility and protection.
-It is particularly prized in Native American traditions, where it continues to be used in art, jewelry and rituals, embodying the harmony between earth and sky.
+It is particularly prized in Native American traditions, where it continues to be used in art, jewelry and ritual, embodying the harmony between earth and sky.

 Origin